eth-cscs/alps-uenv/docs/uenv-linaro-forge.md

 In order to debug your code on Alps, you need to:

 1. pull the linaro-forge uenv on the target Alps vCluster
-- install the Forge/DDT client on your laptop
+- install the Linaro Forge client on your local system (desktop/laptop)
 - build an executable with debug flags
 - launch a job with the debugger on Alps
-- start debugging.
+- start debugging/profiling

 ### Pull the Linaro Forge uenv on the Alps cluster